-- (1) The Council must convene an annual general meeting of the Chamber to be held within 4 months after the end of each financial year or in accordance with rules of the Act or in accordance with an extension of time granted and approved by the Victorian State Government statutory body governing the Chamber. - (2) The Council may determine the date, time, and place and form of convening (in person or alternative technology defined in rule 35 or hybrid formats) of the annual general meeting. - (3) The ordinary business of the annual general meeting is as follows- - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then; - (b) to receive and consider- - (i) the annual report of the Council on the activities of the Chamber during the preceding financial year; and - (ii) the financial statements of the Chamber for the preceding financial year submitted by the Council in accordance with Part 7 of the Act;

-- (c) to elect the members of the Council required to be elected pursuant to these Rules - (d) to confirm or vary the amounts (if any) of the annual subscription and joining - (4) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.
+- (1) The Council must convene an annual general meeting of the Chamber to be held within 4 months after the end of each financial year. - (2) The Council may determine the date, time and place of the annual general meeting. - (3) The ordinary business of the annual general meeting is as follows- - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then; - (b) to receive and consider- - (i) the annual report of the Council on the activities of the Chamber during the preceding financial year; and - (ii) the financial statements of the Chamber for the preceding financial year submitted by the Council in accordance with Part 7 of the Act; - (c) to elect the members of the Council required to be elected pursuant to these Rules; - (d) to confirm or vary the amounts (if any) of the annual subscription and joining fee. - (4) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.